Rosario, Cavite: Economy

+SM City Rosario, the 4th SM mall in Cavite.

 Fishing is a major economic activity due to the abundant fishing grounds particularly in Barangays Wawa I, II, Sapa II, III, Muzon I, II, Ligtong I and IV.
 The Rosario Fish Port in Barangay Sapa II is a major fishing port.
 Predominant cottage industries related to fishing include smoked fish (tinapa) processing, fish drying (daing), fish paste (bagoong) making, fish sauce (patis) making and canning.
 Marine species caught within municipal fishing grounds include squid, mackerel, slipmouth, herring, goatfish, tuna, mullet, porgy, shrimp, barracuda, cavalla, snapper, catfish and roundscad.

-Salinas is also the birthplace of the well-known Marina’s bibingka and the local Cavite version of pasit luglog, also known as pasit palabok, which was introduced by Aling Ely’s carinderia.
+Salinas is also the birthplace of the well-known Marina’s bibingka and the local Cavite version of pansit luglog, also known as pansit palabok, which was introduced by Aling Ely’s carinderia.
 Both uses the local ingredients of tinapa flakes and kesong puti otherwise known as casillo.

 Since the early 2000s, the Fil-Oil Development and Management Corporation (FMDC) has been developing 134 ha of its parent company Philippine National Oil Corporation property into a special economic zone, the Cavite Economic Zone, that will include an industrial estate, low-cost housing, and a new port facility.
 A proposed reclamation will increase the land area of Barangay Sapa II and III by 200 ha.

 On November 20, 2009, SM Prime Holdings, the largest mall-operator in the country, opened SM City Rosario, its 36th mall.
 The Taiwanese steel fastener manufacturing company Lu Chu Shin Yee owns a factory in Rosario called Rosario Fasteners Corp. (formerly Lu Chu Shin Yee Works Philippines Corp.), established in 1988.

 Government

 Elected officials

-The following are the elected officials of the town elected last May 9, 2022 which serves until June 30, 2025:
+The following are the elected officials of the town elected last May 12, 2025 which serves until May 8, 2028: